Central High School

 - Category Attribute

-- Central High School's student population of 1,353 students has grown by 7% over five school years.
+- Central High School's student population of 1,330 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 9-12|